Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Introduction

-The MBPT calculations of equilibrium magnon properties based on Dyson-Maleev vs. truncated Taylor series expansion of the HP transformation have been carefully compared in the literature over many decades~\cite{Harris1971,Hamer1992}.
-On the other hand, much less is know about the range of validity of truncated HP transformation when describing nonequilibrium dynamics of localized spins~\cite{Marcuzzi2016}, {\em especially in the presence of additional interactions with conduction electrons}.
-This is precisely the situation frequently encountered in transport phenomena within spintronics.
-The nonequilibrium MBPT~\cite{Stefanucci2013,Schlunzen2020} for such problems is {\em virtually always} conducted using HP transformation, but {\em truncated}, as exemplified by theoretical and computational modeling of inelastic electron tunneling spectroscopy in magnetic tunnel junctions~\cite{Mahfouzi2014}; spin-transfer~\cite{Tay2013,Cheng2019,Bender2019} and spin-orbit torques~\cite{Okuma2017}; ultrafast demagnetization~\cite{Tveten2015}; and conversion of magnonic spin currents into electronic spin current or vice versa at magnetic-insulator/normal-metal interfaces~\cite{Zheng2017,Troncoso2019}.
-Similarly, truncated HP transformation is chosen mapping from localized spin operators to bosonic operators for problems of quantum magnonics focused on nonequilibrium dynamics of localized spins within magnetic insulators which interact with each other~\cite{Tupitsyn2008,Yuan2020,Takei2019,Kamra2016} or with external electromagnetic fields~\cite{Parvini2020}.
-One can expect that any truncated HP transformation will break down at sufficiently long times where higher-order terms in the expansion of square root in HP transformation become important, introducing interactions among bosons.
-The breakdown then precludes accurate tracking of nonequilibrium dynamics of localized spins, which can be driven far from their initial direction (along the easy axis) and eventually reversed by, e.g., spin torques~\cite{Tay2013}.
+The MBPT calculations of equilibrium magnon properties based on Dyson-Maleev vs. truncated HP transformation have been carefully compared in the literature over many decades~\cite{Harris1971,Hamer1992}.
+On the other hand, much less is know about the range of validity~\cite{Marcuzzi2016,Hirsch2013} of truncated HP transformation when describing nonequilibrium dynamics of localized spins, including situations where {\em additional interactions with conduction electrons} are present.
+The electron--localized-spin interactions are frequently encountered in quantum transport phenomena in spintronics.
+The nonequilibrium MBPT~\cite{Stefanucci2013,Schlunzen2020} for such problems is virtually always conducted using truncated HP transformation, as exemplified by theoretical and computational modeling of inelastic electron tunneling spectroscopy in magnetic tunnel junctions~\cite{Mahfouzi2014}; spin-transfer~\cite{Tay2013,Cheng2019,Bender2019} and spin-orbit torques~\cite{Okuma2017}; ultrafast demagnetization~\cite{Tveten2015}; and conversion of magnonic spin currents into electronic spin current (or vice versa) at magnetic-insulator/normal-metal interfaces~\cite{Zheng2017,Troncoso2019,Adachi2011}.
+Similarly, truncated HP transformation is typically chosen for problems in quantum magnonics, such as for nonequilibrium dynamics of localized spins within magnetic insulators~\cite{Tupitsyn2008,Yuan2020,Takei2019,Kamra2016}; their interaction with external electromagnetic fields~\cite{Parvini2020,Elyasi2020}; and analysis of coherence of magnon quantum states~\cite{Yuan2020,Bender2019a}.
+One can expect that truncated HP transformation will eventually break down at sufficiently long times (as confirmed Figs.~\ref{fig:fig4} and ~\ref{fig:fig5}) when higher-order terms in the expansion of the square root in HP transformation become important.
+Such breakdown then precludes~\cite{Tay2013} accurate tracking of nonequilibrium dynamics of localized spins, which can be driven far from their initial direction (along the easy axis) and eventually reversed by, e.g., spin-transfer torque~\cite{Ralph2008,Petrovic2021}.
 Surprisingly, {\em rigorous analysis of such breakdown is lacking}.